irajagopal/clockhandsangle/README.md

 For instance, at 2:00 the angle is 60°.

-Done on : Calculation and result display using Java Script | Page UI using Html, CSS , JS
+Technologies : Calculation and result display using Java Script | Page UI using Html, CSS , JS

 Calculation reference credit : https://en.wikipedia.org/wiki/Clock_angle_problem